adenda/cornucopia/README.md

 # Cornucopia

-A microservice and library for auto-sharding Redis Cluster.
-Implemented on Akka Streams, with Salad wrapping the Java 8 Lettuce API for Redis.
+Cornucopia is a controller for Redis cluster that performs auto-sharding when adding and removing Redis cluster nodes.

 This project is originally a fork from [`kliewkliew/cornucopia`](https://github.com/kliewkliew/cornucopia).

 ## Operations

-The following keys for messages correspond to operations to be performed in Cornucopia.
+The following keys for task messages correspond to operations to be performed in Cornucopia.

 ### Add or Remove a Node

-* `+master`
-* `+slave`
-* `-slave`
+* `+master`: Add Master node
+* `+slave`: Add Slave node
+* `-master`: Remove Master node
+* `-slave`: Remove Slave node

-The value contained in the message is the URI (must be resolvable at the microservice) of the node to operate on.
+The value contained in the message is the URI of the node to operate on.
 See [Redis URI and connection details](https://github.com/mp911de/lettuce/wiki/Redis-URI-and-connection-details).
+When adding a node to the cluster, the URI value indicates the Redis cluster node to be added to the cluster.
+When removing a node from the cluster, the URI value indicates the cluster node to be removed.
+If the cluster node to be removed is not of the node type (master or slave) indicated in the task message, then the cluster node is converted into that node type by performing a manual failover.
+Cornucopia does not support removing a slave node from the cluster if the URI value in the task message hosts a master node that is not replicated by a slave node.
+Technically this is a limitation.
+That said, it could be considered a best practice to have all master nodes replicated by a slave at any given time in the cluster.

+Adding or removing a master node will automatically trigger a cluster reshard event.

+New slave nodes will initially be assigned to the master with the least slaves.
+Beyond that, Redis Cluster itself has the ability to migrate slaves to other masters based on the cluster configuration.

+Note that Redis cluster will automatically assign or reassign nodes between master or slave roles, or migrate slaves between masters or do failover.
+You may see errors due to Redis doing reassignment when the cluster is small.
+For example, when testing with only two nodes, after adding the second node as a master, the first node can become a slave.
+If you then try to remove the second node, there will be no masters left.
+The behaviour is more predictable as more nodes are added to the cluster.
+It is generally advisable to maintain a cluster with at least three master nodes at all times.

 #### Using Cornucopia as a microservice